forta-network/docs/docs/sdk.md

 ## getAlerts

-A method called `getAlerts` can be used to fetch alerts based on input `AlertQueryOptions`.
+The `getAlerts` method can be used to fetch alerts based on input `AlertQueryOptions`.
 The `getAlerts` method accepts the following input filter properties:

 - `botIds` **required**; list of bot ids to fetch alerts for
 - `addresses` -  indicate a list of addresses, alerts returned will have those addresses involved.
 - `alertId` - filter alerts by alert-id
 - `chainId` - EIP155 identifier of the chain alerts returned will only be from the specific chain Id Default is 1 = Ethereum Mainnet
-- `createdSince` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago
+- `createdSince` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago (note: if not specified, the query will only search the past 24 hours)
 - `first` - indicate max number of results.
 - `startingCursor` - query results after the specified cursor
 - `projectId` - indicate a project id, alerts returned will only be from that project.